RicardoMorim/Auth-Provider/docs/examples/basic-web-app.md

 - **"Failed to configure DataSource"** → Ensure H2 dependency is included
 - **"Password doesn't meet requirements"** → Use passwords with uppercase, lowercase, digits, and special characters
 - **Login fails** → Check the browser developer tools for error messages
+- **"Token revoked" or 401 after logout** → The token was revoked (blocklist is working as intended)
+- **"Rate limit exceeded"** → Too many requests from your IP or user, wait and try again

 ### Need Help?
 - 📖 [Troubleshooting Guide](../troubleshooting/index.md)